KnowOneActual/beaubremer-blog/posts/Eleventy_for_My_Blog.md

 ---
 title: "Why I Chose Eleventy for My Blog (And How I Secured It)"
-description: " Eleventy awesome framework for My Blog)"
+description: "Eleventy awesome framework for My Blog)"
 date: 2025-06-11
-layout: "post.njk"
+layout: "base.njk"
 tags:
   - posts
   - eleventy
   - security

 ---

-##
-After getting my main portfolio site into a stable, secure state, I decided it was time to add a blog.
+###After getting my main portfolio site into a stable, secure state, I decided it was time to add a blog.

 My core requirements were simple but non-negotiable: it had to be modern, straightforward to maintain, and—most importantly—built in a way that couldn't possibly break my main portfolio site during development.

-This led me down the path of creating a completely separate, standalone blog site.
+This led me dwon the apth of creating a completely separate, standalone blog site.
 Here’s a look at the "why" behind the tools I chose and the security precautions we took along the way.
 Why Eleventy?
 The "Keep It Simple" Philosophy

 In today's landscape of complex JavaScript frameworks, I was looking for something simpler.
 After some research, I landed on Eleventy (11ty), a modern Static Site Generator (SSG).

 It was the perfect choice for a few key reasons:

 Simplicity and Flexibility: Eleventy doesn't lock you into a heavy framework like React or Vue.
 It's incredibly flexible and un-opinionated, letting you work with simple templates and data.
 This felt perfect for a straightforward, content-focused blog.
 JavaScript-Based: The entire configuration is done in plain JavaScript (.eleventy.js), which felt comfortable and accessible.
 There was no need to learn a new programming language just to build a blog.
 Peak Performance & Security: By default, Eleventy generates pre-built, static HTML files.
-This means there's no database to hack and no complex server-side code running on every page view.
+This means there's no database to ahck and no complex server-side code running on every page view.
 The result is a site that is incredibly fast and secure right out of the box.

 A Security-First Approach